albertopeam/Android-Infrastructure/README.md

 ##### <a name="connectopresenter">4 Connect all to the presenter and the view</a>
-The presenter will handle the view(activity) input events and the use case executor output events.
-We will need to inject all the dependencies created below.
+The presenter will handle the view(activity) input events and the UseCaseExecutor output events.
+We will need to inject all the dependencies created before, in the second(UseCaseExecutor) and third(UseCase) steps.

+In case of the code completes successfully the onSuccess method of the Callback will be invoked.

-If any exception is triggered in the use case there is a block to check if the Error can be recovered or not.
+If any exception is triggered in the UseCase the onError method of the Callback will be invoked with an Error.
+This can be an NotRecoverableError or a Error that is recoverable.
+We can choose to recover or not from this Error checking the isRecoverable() method of the Error.
-In case of success the callback will invoke the onUpperCase method to send the result to the activity.
+Recoverable Errors are usefull for handling Exceptions without repetitives endless of "if, else if, else" blocks.
 ```java
 void toUpperCase(String aString){
     useCaseExecutor.execute(aString, upperCaseUseCase, new Callback<String>(){